OlegDzhuraev/PlutoECL/README.md

 No reasons.
 ECS is cool.
 But if you're have problems with understanding ECS or it looks too complicated to you, Pluto ECL is simplier and looks more like usual Unity-way scripting, so you can use it.

-## Below partitions is copied from Ceres ECL readme and not fully changed for Pluto ECL
-Will be updated siin.

 ## Overview
 ### Entity
 **Entity** is basic **MonoBehaviour** script (in this framework it is ExtendedBehaviour, but it is not necessary now).
 It marks your object as something dynamic and includes it in gameplay run cycle.
 Also **Entity** is container for **Tags, Events** and some **useful methods**, which is described below.